Structured Settlement Companies

 Structured settlements are rather straightforward but we would like to provide a brief rundown for those who are unfamiliar.
 When a person wins or settles a civil lawsuit, they will usually be entitled to receive monetary compensation.
 This compensation can be paid as one lump sum or over time in the form of an annuity — that is, the payor will pay the funds into an annuity which is paid to the payee over time.

-In addition, larger settlements tend to be paid out over time, especially if it’s not economically feasible for the paying party to pay the entire amount at once.
+Larger settlements tend to be paid out over time as it may not be economically feasible or preferable for the paying party to pay the entire amount at once.
 Structured settlements also tend to be preferable when the payee is not experienced at managing large sums of money.
 By breaking up the settlement into monthly payments, it is less likely that they will spend large sums of money irresponsibly.

-Disclaimer: the information found in this article is general in nature.
-If you are considering selling your structured settlement, it would be in your best interest to consult with a financial planner or attorney who can help you make an informed decision when cashing out.
+Disclaimer: The information found in this article is general in nature.
+If you are considering selling your structured settlement, it would be in your best interest to consult with a financial advisor or attorney who can help you make an informed decision when cashing out.
 While people who need more money may find it difficult to afford attorneys fees, perhaps you can work out a reasonable rate with a small legal office.

-All that being said, we welcome you to complete the form on this page to receive a quote from us.
+All that being said, we welcome you to complete the form on this page to receive a free, no-obligation quote from us.

-Our Los Angeles-based company is a both structured settlement buyer and an annuity payment rights buyer.
+Our San Francisco-based company is a both structured settlement buyer and an annuity payment rights buyer.
 You can find free financial information on annuityfreedom.net and get great service when contacting us and electing to engage us to sell your annuity payment rights.
 We welcome you to dial our phone number or complete the contact form on this page to obtain a free quote.
 Once we gather information about the regular payments that you have a right to receive, the period of time over which you receive these regular payments, and the amount of payments that you would like to sell, we will be a place that allows us to provide payout information.

 - JG Wentworth